 - Try exfoliating: Exfoliating skin products can help remove dead skin cells and oil in problem areas.
 Use them with caution.
 Experiment slowly at first because they can also irritate your skin and could make it worse.

-- Avoid oily skin products: Can moisturizer cause blackheads?
+- Avoid oily skin products: Can moisturiser cause blackheads?
 Skin products with a high oil content can block your pores.
-This includes some moisturizers and sunscreens.
-Try to find versions with less oil to minimize your chances of blocked follicles.
+This includes some moisturisers and sunscreens.
+Try to find versions with less oil to minimise your chances of blocked follicles.